small, medium and large popcorn and candy floss deals highlighted in cartoon format

 Popcorn Combos

-Popcorn works extremely well as a combo anchor because margins are strong and preparation is fast.
+Popcorn works extremely well as a combo anchor.
+Margins are strong, preparation is fast, and customers already see it as a classic event snack.

 Popcorn and drink combo